Pre-Service Firefighter Education and Training

 The program builds on the following beliefs regarding college students:

-- He/she are mature adults who are competent, willing to work, and eager to learn.
+- They are mature adults who are competent, willing to work, and eager to learn.

-- He/she are eager to manage, and accept responsibility for, their own learning.
+- They are eager to manage, and accept responsibility for, their own learning.

-- He/she recognize that their learning experience is directly proportional to the effort that they put into it.
+- They recognize that their learning experience is directly proportional to the effort that they put into it.

-- He/she recognize that faculty members and instructors do not have the sole responsibility for student education; rather teachers enable, coach and guide students in a learning journey.
+- They recognize that faculty members and instructors do not have the sole responsibility for student education; rather teachers enable, coach and guide students in a learning journey.

-- He/she recognize that learning often happens outside the walls of the classroom.
+- They recognize that learning often happens outside the walls of the classroom.

-- He/she value and seek continuous feedback regarding their performance and progress.
+- They value and seek continuous feedback regarding their performance and progress.

 "What Our New Program Will Mean for You…"

-You have gained certification in: NFPA 1001 Firefighter 1 and 2; NFPA 1006 Technical Rescue Core Competencies; NFPA 472 Hazmat Core Operations; NFPA 1035 Public Educator; Emergency Medical Responder; and you are ready to pass vocational fitness testing.
+You have gained certification in: NFPA 1001 Firefighter I and II; NFPA 1006 Technical Rescue Core Competencies; NFPA 1072 Hazmat Core Operations; NFPA 1035 Fire and Life Safety Educator; Emergency Medical Responder; and you are ready to pass vocational fitness testing.
 You have achieved excellence in practical training delivered by a skilled instructional team drawn from fire service personnel from across south-western Ontario.
 You honed these skills through active learning emphasizing inter-professional practice and simulation based training, completed at Conestoga's onsite fire station environment and Cross Centre for Simulation, as well as at the world class Waterloo Regional Emergency Service Training and Research Complex.

 You also are "preferred candidate" because you are fit to begin a career as a fire fighter, you have been socialized into fire services, and you can work effectively as a member of inter-professional teams.
 You have demonstrated professionalism based on an exemplary standard of attitude and behaviour, and have a co-curricular record showing evidence of your involvement with diverse communities.
 You are ready to step into the fire service and would become a valued member of any team now and into the future.